rcherrueau/execo/doc/tutorial.rst

  clients.run()
  servers.kill().wait()
  print Report([ servers, clients ]).to_string()

+We ignore the exit code of servers because they are killed at the end, thus they always have a non-zero exit code.

 The iperf client command line shows the usage of *substitutions*: In the command line given for Remote and in pathes given to Get, Put,